Sadiq-Teslim/Sadiq-Teslim/README.md

 ---

 ### 👨‍💻 About Me
-I'm a creative **Frontend Developer** passionate about crafting **responsive, scalable, and visually appealing web applications**.
+I'm a creative **Fullstack Developer** passionate about crafting **responsive, scalable, and visually appealing web applications**.
 I specialize in **React, TypeScript, and TailwindCSS**, with experience integrating **Node.js, Express, and MongoDB** for full-stack solutions.
 I also enjoy building **AI-enhanced applications** that solve real-world problems.

 ---